cssu/first-year-guide/README.md

 >
 >Also for the first time there is an audio version of the guide with writer's commentary from yours truly.
 I explain the story behind the guide as well as personal anecdotes from my time in CS.
 It will not be continuously updated.
 >
+>Actually we did get an update during CS Orientation 2021 I was tasked to do a 20 min guide update retelling, how that went I'm not really sure you can look at it and it will replace the original audio guide (still with most of the KF references)
+>
 >When you're done reading please fill out [this feedback form](https://docs.google.com/forms/d/e/1FAIpQLSdrkUHiOre3J1g1213M7fAM9MNT5SPGd8VUNVgyZmujAnyKAA/viewform?usp=sf_link) to give me and the team valuable feedback.
 >
 >I hope you gain something, whether its information or inspiration, and if you see something wrong raise an issue or even better change it and make a PR.
 This is an [**OPEN SOURCE**](https://github.com/cssu/first-year-guide) document.
 Thanks for reading and I wish you the best in your CS journey!

+## CS Orientation 2021 First Year Guide Presentation (Sep 2021)

 ## Audio Version with Writer's Commentary (recorded on June 29, 2020)
 [Youtube](https://www.youtube.com/watch?v=TkC2dLz30NU)